How to Make Your Own Vitamin D Sun Tanning Lamp

 You’ll need tin snips for this part!

-Cut off a 49″ long section of the mesh, and begin to make it flat so it’s easier to work with.
+Cut off a 49″-long section of the mesh and flatten it so it’s easier to work with.

-Next, place the mesh against the panel and start bending the top portion over, it’s pretty stiff and tough mesh so this isn’t the most effortless process.
+Next, place the mesh against the panel and bend the top portion over.
+It’s pretty stiff and rigid mesh, so this isn’t the most effortless process.

 Once you have the top done, you can move on to the sides.

-The trick here is to bend the sides just a bit, near the top, so that you know where it will need to be bent all the way down.
+The trick here is to bend the sides just a bit near the top so that you know where to bend it down.

-Once you have a reference point, take the mesh off and bring it over to a flat surface with an edge (like a table or counter) and bend the mesh all the way down on both sides using that edge, it’s much easier this way than trying to do it on the lamp.
+Once you have a reference point, remove the mesh and bring it to a flat surface with an edge (like a table or counter).
+Using that edge, bend the mesh down on both sides.
+This way’s much easier than trying to do it on the lamp.

 Once it’s all bent to shape, you can cut out the corner sections that aren’t needed.